tjfinney/ANTTV.code/README.md

 is the number of sites at which their states differ divided by the number of variation sites compared.
-A pairing of witnesses is not compared at sites where the textual state of either witness is not known, as indicated by the symbol `NA` in the data matrix.
+A pairing of witnesses is not compared at sites where the textual state of either witness is not known, as indicated by the symbol `NA`.
 The SMD ranges from a minimum of zero to a maximum of one: 0 represents perfect agreement (all compared textual states are the same) and 1 represents perfect disagreement (all compared textual states differ).
 The distance matrix is square, with a column and row for each witness.
 If rows and columns have the same ordering then the diagonal is comprised entirely of zeroes because each witness is a distance of zero from itself.

 ## Data sets